-Name, Address and Age (1) Position(s) Held with Company Terms of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Directorships Held by Director or Nominee for Director During Past 5 Years (2) Interested Director Cl. f C) TT 36 1 65 1 6 Joseph B. Alala, III, 46 Chief Class III Chief Executive Officer, Member of Board of Executive Director President, and Chairman Governors of the Small Officer, since 2013; of the Board of Directors Business Investor President, Term expires of Capitala Finance; and Alliance; Serves on Board and 2016.
+Name, Address and Age (1) Position(s) Held with Company Terms of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Other Directorships Held by Director or Nominee for Director During Past 5 Years Interested Director Joseph B. Alala, III, 47 Chief Class III Chief Executive Officer, Former Member of Board Executive Director President, and Chairman of Governors of the Small Officer, since 2013; of the Board of Directors Business Investor President, Term expires of Capitala Finance; and Alliance; Serves on Board and 2019.
 Managing Partner and of Visitors of the Wake Chairman of Chief Investment Officer Forest School of Law; the Board of of Capitala Investment Serves on the boards of Directors.
 Advisors. directors of some of our portfolio companies; and Member of Princeton University's Track & Field's Trustee Board.